James Gibson (seaman): Siege of Louisburg

+High-resolution scan of the original 1745 London printinJames Gibson's journal.
+Provided by Richard J. Wilcox, author of Searching for James Gibson.

 France and Great Britain declared war in 1744 in what was known as King George's War in the American Colonies.
 The colonies in New France, in what is now Canada were protected by the Fortress of Louisburg.
 The Fortress also served as a base of attack against British colonial interests, especially Gibson's shipping interests in the Atlantic and his property in Maine.
 With the British and French fleets engaged with one another in the Caribbean, William Shirley, the Governor of Massachusetts, had proposed that the Colony raise its own militia and fleet and take Louisburg by surprise.
 Gibson notes that when Shirley first presented his proposal to the General Court in Boston, it was rejected.
 However, the Governor knew Gibson "to be a man of weighty character, as well as weighty purse" and visited him in his "counting room, and abruptly said, 'Gibson, do you feel like giving up the expedition to Louisburg?'"
 Gibson offered his signature to a new petition, along with the promise to hire and lead three hundred soldiers and provide transport with his own expense.
 This new petition was approved.

 The siege lasted for forty-eight days, and Gibson provides a detailed account of the battle in his journal, which was presented to the King, George II of Great Britain, and published in London's Gentleman's Magazine under the title A Journal of the Late Siege by the Troops from North America against the French at Cape Breton, the City of Louisburg and the Territories Thereunto Belonging: Surrendered to the English on 17 June 1745 After a Siege of Forty-Eight Days.
 The American colonists were successful in capturing the fortress, although it would be given back to France as part of the treaty negotiations to end the war.
 On 1 April 1746, the Parliament of Great Britain resolved to reimburse the American Colonies of Massachusetts Bay, New Hampshire, Connecticut and Rhode Island for their expenses incurred in the siege, as well as to reimburse Gibson personally, the only individual named in the resolution.
 The resolution was to reimburse James Gibson, Esquire, for 548 Pounds and 15 Shillings.
 However, when the ship arrived in Boston carrying the payment from the Crown, only the payment to the Colonial treasuries was on board, not Gibson's.